 When you start eating better foods mindfully and cutting down on inflammatory foods and the wrong type of carbohydrates, your body can be shocked.

-There are ways to nurture yourself through this stage, as those that follow my program will know.
+There are ways to nurture yourself through this stage, as those who follow my program will know.
 Depending on your toxic overload, it happens around the third day of the Six Week Reset in the Eat Burn Sleep program.

 This is known as the healing crisis.

 Your body goes into this healing crisis state before you feel better.
 It is because of the addictive nature of some inflammatory foods.

 They hit your brain like opiates; withdrawal symptoms can transpire in headaches, brain fog, and general fatigue.

 Your gut bacteria, which will have grown the wrong kind of bacteria, will scream at you to have some sugar or other inflammatory food.

 The wonderful thing is that this is just part of the healing process of a liver detoxification program and won’t last for too long.

 The best liver detox program will have you feeling amazing when you have nurtured yourself through it.